-- Ancillary Liquid Assets Can be held by any Sub-Fund up to 20% of net assets. "% of assets" does not include Ancillary Liquid Assets.
-Other investments, such as Deposits with Credit Institutions, money market instruments and money market funds for any specific purpose will be described in Sub-Fund Descriptions. - Equities Includes investments in shares, depository receipts, warrants and other participation rights.
+- Ancillary Liquid Assets Can be held by any Sub-Fund up to 20% of net assets and up to 100% of net assets on a temporary basis, if justified by exceptionally unfavourable market conditions.
+The "% of assets" excludes Ancillary Liquid Assets and cash equivalents like deposits, money market instruments and money market funds.
+However, unless otherwise disclosed in the relevant Sub-Fund description or EU SFDR Pre-Contractual Annex, when calculating the % of assets in securities with positive environmental/ social characteristics and Sustainable Investments, Ancillary Liquid Assets and cash equivalents are included. - Equities Includes investments in shares, depository receipts, warrants and other participation rights.
 To a limited extent equity exposure may also be achieved through convertible securities, index and participation notes and equity linked notes. - Debt securities Includes investments in bonds and other securities such as debentures, capital notes and any other obligations paying fixed or floating - Domicile When a domicile is stated, it refers to the country in which the company is incorporated and has its registered office.